 A member of a Pulumi organization can be added to organization teams, and depending on organization settings, may be able to create or delete stacks.

-Pulumi organization administrators have
+Pulumi organization admins have

 ADMIN access to all organization stacks,

-the ability to manage organization settings and team memberships.
+and can manage organization settings and team memberships.

 Default Stack Permission

 ADMIN role automatically has

 permissions for all of the organization’s stacks.
 Regular organization members